simpeg/simpeg/docs/examples/EM_FDEM_SusEffects.rst

 We plot vector magnetic fields in the earth.
 For secondary fields we provide F[:math:`\sigma`, :math:`\mu`]-F[:math:`\sigma`, :math:`\mu_0`].
-Following figure show only real part, since that is our interest.
+Following figure show both real and parts.